GameFoundry/bsf/Documentation/Manuals/Native/User/startingUp.md

 Startup and main loop					{#startup}
 ===============

-Banshee is started through the @ref bs::Application "Application" interface.
+Before any work can be done with Banshee, it must first be started through the @ref bs::Application "Application" interface.

 ~~~~~~~~~~~~~{.cpp}
 // Start an application in windowed mode using 1280x720 resolution